Blogs

 While the glitzy harbour in Hvar Town gets all the plaudits, Stari Grad is the atmospheric and cultural corner of the island.
 Set beneath green hills around a natural marina area, it can trace its past back more than 2,300 years, which actually makes it one of the oldest settlements in the country!
 Today, that long history can be seen at landmarks like the 16th century Tvrdalj castle, and the cobbled routes of Srinjo kola, the ancient trading area of the town.
 The Riva promenade is also downright lovely for a relaxed drink and a Croatian meal.

-Explore the backcountry
+Explore the Backcountry

 Loads of people will dock up here and simply hit the bars.
 That's fun, no doubt about it.
 But there's also another side to the long, thin isle that's perfect if you're the sort that likes an adventure.
 Cue the backcountry, which is scarred by medium-high limestone ridges, dotted with twisted olive trees, and planted with blooms of aromatic lavender.